Xanders/vibe-snake/README.md

 - Score tracking
 - Pause/Resume game functionality
 - Game Over state with restart option
+- "Vibe Mode" autopilot that plays the snake for you

 ## 🛠️ Technologies Used (AI's Preferred Tech Stack)